ENERGY AND CARBON

 Tiburce Blanchy from Adour Energy Advisors provided technical advice and analysis of the responses along with a technical advisory group from various water corporations.

-Simon Prunster from YVW has been appointed the Project Lead for ZEW.
+Simon Prunster from YVW has been appointed the Project Lead for ZEW, which has been officially announced.
 Simon’s role is to ensure all water corps involved are prepared when the PPA commences in October 2019 with the aim for the PPA to be fully operational by 1 July 2019.
 This will include accounting software (XERO), financial modelling and reports, branding, document storage and website creation.

 Launch is planned for 23 April 2019 at Science Works.